Revise the enforcements used by the identity manager framework in

 Every five minutes when the identity manager runs, it automatically enforces configuration file settings used by the framework, including inputs.conf, props.conf, macros.conf, transforms.conf, and identityLookup.conf (deprecated).

-With these enforcements enabled, if there are accidental changes made to your conf files, the settings are reverted back to the way they were.
-If you're doing manual testing or making changes on purpose to your conf files and you do not want the settings checked or reverted back, you can disable these enforcements.
+With these enforcements turned on, if there are accidental changes made to your conf files, the settings are reverted back to the way they were.
+If you're doing manual testing or making changes on purpose to your conf files and you do not want the settings checked or reverted back, you can turn off these enforcements.

 Perform the following prerequisite tasks before starting on these settings: